Family Constellation TherapyJun 30, 2022

 Gut microbiome and Mental health

 Ande: Got you, awesome.
 Thank you for diving deeper into that.
 And I know in your work you have protocols to heal our gut, replenish that bacteria as well as heal the liver, can you talk a little bit about how someone could get started doing that?
+What is the best liver detox and what are the best herbs for liver repair?

 Dr. Ameet: Absolutely.
 So probiotics and healthy foods, so avoiding certain inflammatory foods.
 I go into more details in my Free Holistic Medicine Courses Online work with specific remedies but I'll cover some of them here.
 Turmeric, turmeric is an excellent anti-inflammatory spice that I add to my cooking.
 But the key thing is to avoid the foods that cause inflammation.
 I've mentioned them multiple times, it's typically wheat, dairy, anything with gluten for some people, excessive alcohol, excessive coffee, beef I find quite inflammatory as well.